- Purpose of the insurance

 - resulting from a pharmaceutical failing to produce the intended effect;

-- occurring in connection with action or measures that should not have been taken in view of the intended or recognised effect of the pharmaceutical concerned; or
+- occurring in connection with action or measures that should not have been taken in view of the intended or recognized effect of the pharmaceutical concerned; or

 - resulting from an error in the prescription or administration of the pharmaceutical or from the fact that the prescription of the pharmaceutical or its administration for experimental purposes has not been medically justifiable.